It’s worse taking meaningless action than to take no action at all.

 The [Paris] agreement simply requires signatories to set national goals, but doesn’t say what those goals should be, nor does it contain enforcement mechanisms.
 This is theology masquerading as policy, an increasingly common phenomenon in international affairs. — John Bolton, The Room Where It Happened

-We should call, “Bull!” whenever virtually every single nation on Earth agrees to something, especially when human rights abusers like China and Russia do something “for the greater good,” because it’s a clear sign there’s no real enforcement mechanism.
+We should call, “Bull!” whenever virtually every single nation on Earth agrees to something, especially when human rights abusers like China and Russia do something “for the greater good,” because it’s a clear sign that there’s no real enforcement mechanism.
 China will not sacrifice a single point of productivity for climate change.

 But the reason Trump pulled out of the agreement was because it was a way for Obama to legislate domestic policy unilaterally from abroad (constitutionally treaties are supposed to receive 2/3 vote from U.S. Senate).
 The Obama Administration set our national goals so high that there’d be no way for us to meet them without doing great damage to our economy.
 To highlight this point consider none of the major industrialized nations have implemented the policies they promised nor have they met their pledged emission reduction targets.